deadsnakes/python3.7/Doc/library/functions.rst

           def method(self, arg):
               super().method(arg)    # This does the same thing as:
                                      # super(C, self).method(arg)

+   In addition to method lookups, :func:`super` also works for attribute lookups.
+One possible use case for this is calling :term:`descriptor`\s in a parent or sibling class.

    Note that :func:`super` is implemented as part of the binding process for explicit dotted attribute lookups such as ``super().__getitem__(name)``.